DanilaFe/abcs/assignments/assignment2.md

 Internally, abcs uses functions to represent operators.
 As such, declaring a function with a conflicting name has a high chance of breaking the given operator.

+This test covers a lot of the hot code paths in the parser - specifically, those related to arithmetic and operator precedense.
+These branches are used in almost all complex code, as the core of abcs is the evaluation of mathematical expressions.
+This test also covers the basic function calling functions, which are needed since operators are synomyms for their correspodning functions ((+) is the same as plus).
+However, it doesn't handle function call parsing - this will be covered in the next test.

 __Input__:
 ```
 3+3